MicrosoftDocs/win32/desktop-src/shell/sfvm-windowcreated.md

 ---
-Description: Notifies the callback object that the folder view window is being created.
+description: Notifies the callback object that the folder view window is being created.
 Used by IShellFolderViewCB::MessageSFVCB.
 title: SFVM_WINDOWCREATED message (Shlobj.h)
 ms.topic: reference
 ms.date: 05/31/2018